About the New York State Education Department

 Office of P-12 Education (P-12)

 The Office of P-12 Education oversees pre-K through 12th grade programs.
-The Office of P-12 Education has diverse responsibilities which are carried out by two offices:
+The Office of P-12 Education has diverse responsibilities carried out by the P-12 Program Offices.

 Office of Higher Education (OHE)

 This division oversees colleges, universities and proprietary schools; is responsible for the certification of teachers and other school professionals; and oversees programs to improve teacher preparation and recruitment.